In the countdown to the 2024 American presidential election, the polls indicate that it’s still a neck and neck race.

 A: I’m noticing that a lot more attention is being paid to prediction markets than ever before, which means that how someone is doing on the prediction market could potentially become a factor in the election.
 If people feel “My player is doing well,” or “My team is doing well,” that can enthuse some group of supporters and depress the other side.

 Q: What is your bottom-line advice for someone who is a news consumer, a voter, citizen, election follower?
-Should I be preparing myself for Trump win because the prediction markets are leaning that way?
+Should I be preparing myself for a Trump win because the prediction markets are leaning that way?

 A: I would say two things.
-One is: go out and vote.
+One is: Go out and vote.
 Whoever you prefer, go out and vote based on your own fundamentals, what you believe is best for the country, for the society, for yourself.
 Go and vote for your candidate.
 Don’t sit at home.
 Don’t be depressed.

 Do the prediction markets know something or not?
 Maybe they do.
 Maybe they don’t.
 They are biased and subject to manipulation, much more than individual public opinion.
 It is possible for some interested large bet to move the markets.